Airhogs Zero Gravity Laser Racer – A Review

 It is actually really easy to set this toy up.
 It does not come with everything screwed into the packaging and much to do.
 I hate toys that involve too much unpackaging and excess waste, don’t you?

-Simply unpackage the USB cable, pointer and car.
-Using a screwdriver remove the battery cover from the pointer and put in 3 AAA batteries.
-The USB cable easily fits into the back of the car to charge it and it is ready to play with quite quickly.
+Simply unpack the USB cable, pointer and car.
+Using a screwdriver, remove the battery cover from the pointer and put in 3 AAA batteries.
+The USB cable easily fits into the back of the car to charge it, and it is ready to play with quite quickly.

 Playing with the Zero Gravity Laser Racer – top tips

-The car has two settings one is noisy and essentially like a suction that holds the car to the wall or ceiling, and the other is for on the floor.
-The car is light and despite being dropped down the stairs seems to have fared well and not broken!
+The car has two settings, one is noisy and essentially like a suction that holds the car to the wall or ceiling, and the other is for on the floor.
+The car is light and despite being dropped down the stairs, seems to have fared well and not been broken!

-When using the Zero Gravity laser it is important to remember it only works on flat surfaces.
+When using the Zero Gravity racer, it is important to remember it only works on flat surfaces.
 It does not turn corners onto the floor or ceiling from a wall.

 The best places to play with Zero Gravity Laser Racer

-We found the best places to use the car were places that were accessible if it gets stuck in a corner!
-If the battery goes or it hits a bump it can fall off the ceiling or wall as it loses suction.
-We had it on the wall and at one point it fell behind a cabinet which was tricky to retrieve!
+We found that the best places to use the car were those that were accessible in case it got stuck in a corner.
+If the battery goes or it hits a bump, it can fall off the ceiling or wall as it loses suction.
+We had it on the wall, and at one point, it fell behind a cabinet, which was tricky to retrieve!

 Who is the Zero Gravity racer perfect for?

-This toy is marketed to children 8 years and above which I feel is appropriate.
+This toy is marketed to children 8 years and above, which I feel is appropriate.
 It is easy to operate.
-I think it a perfect toy for someone who, like Ben, struggles at times with their motor skills.
+I think it is a perfect toy for someone who, like Ben, struggles with their motor skills at times.

-It works best on flat surfaces so if you have textured wallpaper and only have carpets this is not a toy for you.
+It works best on flat surfaces, so if you have textured wallpaper and only have carpets, this is not a toy for you.
 Otherwise, I would highly recommend it.
-Ben was giggling whilst playing with it and had such fun.
+Ben was giggling while playing with it and had a great deal of fun.

 Would we recommend it?

 As a mum, I think it is a great toy.
-If Ben was shorter though I am not sure how much I would have liked helping him with it though.
-I had a go with Zero Gravity racer and was impressed.
+If Ben were shorter, though, I am not sure how much I would have liked helping him with it.
+I had a go with the Zero Gravity racer and was impressed.
 Actually, I am in fact thinking of buying my nephew one for Christmas!

-The Zero Gravity is made by Spinmaster and available from a variety of stores including Amazon here, Smyths, Argos and other good retailers!
-It is currently around £30 and other than needing the use of a screwdriver and 3 AAA batteries are all you need for fun!
+The Zero Gravity Racer is made by Spinmaster and available from a variety of stores, including Amazon here, Smyths, Argos and other good retailers!
+It is currently around £30, and other than needing the use of a screwdriver and 3 AAA batteries, it is all you need for fun!